anhthu253/resource-management/README.md

 The platform includes several mechanisms to ensure **reliability, consistency, and fault tolerance** in a distributed environment.

-### Stripe Webhook Reliability
+### Stripe Webhook Integration

 Payment confirmation does not rely solely on frontend responses.
 Instead, the system uses **Stripe webhooks** to receive the final payment result.

-This ensures that booking states are updated correctly even if:

-* the user closes the browser
-* the frontend loses connection
-* a network interruption occurs during payment
+Based on the webhook event, the Booking Service updates the payment and refund status accordingly and publishes events to RabbitMQ.
+Additionally, refund status update are pushed to a reactive stream, which enables real-time frontend updates via Server-Sent Events (SSE).

 Webhook events are verified using the **Stripe signature** before being processed.

----

-### Asynchronous Refund Retry Mechanism

-Refund requests may occasionally fail due to:

-* temporary Stripe API issues
-* network interruptions
-* transient system errors

-To handle this, the Booking Service implements an **asynchronous retry mechanism**:

-1. Failed refunds are marked with status `REFUND_FAILED`
-2. A background task periodically retries these refunds
-3. The frontend receives updates via **Server-Sent Events (SSE)**

-This ensures that refund operations eventually reach a **consistent final state**.

 ---